mgoo/XMLSwing/README.md

 This is a java liburary that converts XML code to swing code

 ##TODO
-1. go through the swing attributes to make sure it can add them all
+1. go through the swing attributes to make sure it acctually does add all of them
 3. make the XML Reader more robust ie can handle quotes and spaces properly

 ##Features